Do you want to know how to identify trend reversal ahead of time, guaranteed?

 Here are a few examples:

 I know identifying parabolic move can be subjective.
-So here’s what you can do…
+So here’s one of the many reversal indicators you can keep an eye on…

 Use the average true range indicator and identify the volatility over the last few years.
 If it’s at multi-year highs, then it’s a warning sign.